Exarchooo/Scrap-via-Tor/README.md

 The program allows advanced searching by phrase, header, date range and (many!) websites in one search.

 Pros:
-Free
+- Free
-Advanced search syntax
+- Advanced search syntax
-Anonymity
+- Anonymity
-Ease of use
+- Ease of use
-Low detection rate
+- Low detection rate

 Cons:
-Average speed
+- Average speed
-If the site has a geolocation blocker, the program will not bypass it Works only with duckduckgo engine
+- If the site has a geolocation blocker, the program will not bypass it
+- Works only with duckduckgo engine
-Interface from the 20th century
+- Interface from the 20th century

 Requirements:

-Tor Browser
+- Tor Browser
-Mozilla Firefox
+- Mozilla Firefox
-Python
+- Python

 How to install:

-Click on the right side of this page 'Release' Download MrMagic.ZIP
+1) Click on the right side of this page 'Release'
+2) Download MrMagic.ZIP
-Unzip
+3) Unzip
-*In the folder where you unzipped the zip*  Click the explorer's path --> CMD --> pip install requirements.txt Open Tor and connect to the network.
+4) *In the folder where you unzipped the zip*  Click the explorer's path --> CMD --> pip install requirements.txt 5)Open Tor and connect to the network.
-Open MrMagic.exe
+6) Open MrMagic.exe
-Scrap
+7) Scrap

 Troubleshooting: